icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 ```

 The order in which you install these interceptors is often important.
 The first interceptor you install is the first
 interceptor to execute.
-With the pipeline we created above, the Logger interceptor executes first, then calls
+With the pipeline we created above, the logger interceptor executes first, then calls
-`InvokeAsync` on the Compress interceptor, and then finally the Compress interceptor calls `InvokeAsync` on the client
+`InvokeAsync` on the compress interceptor, and then finally the compress interceptor calls `InvokeAsync` on the client
 connection.

 ## Installing an interceptor with Dependency Injection